 The Clerk to the Corporation is a qualified Company Secretary with over 16 years' experience as a governance professional in the role.
-This year the Clerk completed the ETF Governance Professionals' Expert Programme.
+The Clerk has also completed the ETF Governance Professionals' Expert Programme.
 The appointment, evaluation and removal of the Clerk are matters for the Corporation as a whole.